Azure/azure-sdk-for-java/sdk/identity/azure-identity-broker/README.md

 # Azure Identity Brokered Authentication client library for Java

-The Azure Identity Brokered Authentication library extends the Azure Identity library to provide brokdered authentication support.
+The Azure Identity Brokered Authentication library extends the Azure Identity library to provide brokered authentication support.
 This options class can be used to create an `InteractiveBrowserCredential` capable of using the system authentication broker in lieu of the web browser when available.

 [Source code][source] | [API reference documentation][javadoc] | [Microsoft Entra ID documentation][entra_id_doc]